biggerboat/backbone-command/README.md

 });
 ```
 In this example we register ```someModel``` to the injector and map a change of ```someProperty``` to execution of ```YourCommand```

+## Support
+Feel free to create a [new issue](https://github.com/biggerboat/backbone-command/issues/new) for all your questions, issues or feature requests.